 When driving with a caravan water tank, you need to consider how much to fill your tanks as this will impact the driving experience.
 You can always check the water level with a caravan water tank gauge.

-- Greater stability thanks to lowered centre of gravity
+- Greater stability thanks to the lowered centre of gravity

 - Ensures the quality of your water supply